 That being said, as far as cyber-attacks go, Equifax was not the only nor the largest to have occurred in the recent past.
 In 2017 alone, the number of global cyber-attack incidents recorded stood at well over 24,000.
 Cyber-attacks have transformed from mere acts of theft to more organized hacks of significantly greater magnitude targeted at sensitive enterprise data.

 In the wake of data breaches of such scale, cybersecurity is becoming an integral part of organizational practices in order to protect confidential data.
 In a report released by Netscribes, the cybersecurity market is expected to exhibit a commendable growth at 12% CAGR.
-At the current projected rate, the market is anticipated to be worth USD 125 million by 2025.
+At the current projected rate, the market is anticipated to be worth USD 125 billion by 2025.
 The report further states that, despite a worldwide demand for cybersecurity products and services, the Asia Pacific region is expected to experience the highest demand for the review period 2017-2022.

 A peek into cybersecurity trends

 The growing cybersecurity market means that there will be certain trends that will drive the immediate future of the sector.
 Among trends such as value chain analysis, third-party risk program, and container adoption, there is one that has garnered a major global interest: GDPR.

 The European Union’s General Data Protection Regulation (GDPR) is set to come into effect in May 2018.
 In its essence, the new set of regulations set forth by GDPR allows EU citizens to have better control over the data they are sharing.
 Unlike previous regulations, the jurisdictional extent of GDPR is not limited to the EU borders.
 Any company that accumulates or manages data of EU citizens will have to be in compliance with the standards.